-1. Introduction
+Introduction

-Acetone is a popular organic solvent used in functional cosmetics, painting, pharmaceutical, and plastics industries.
+Acetone is a popular organic solvent in functional cosmetics, painting, pharmaceutical, and plastics industries.
 Its high polarity enables it to be miscible in water [1].
-There are several common acetone production methods, including 2-propanol dehydrogenation through catalytic oxidation.
+Several standard acetone production methods exist, including 2-propanol dehydrogenation through catalytic oxidation.
 Accordingly, since the end product has a considerable water content, acetone dehydration is still a paramount issue [2].

 While obtaining high-purity acetone is challenging due to its high water solubility, numerous processes are applied to produce and purify it.
 A distillation column is frequently used to separate water and other impurities from acetone, which faces constraints due to high energy costs during distillation despite achieving acceptable acetone purity [3, 4].
-Acetone production industries employ a variety of techniques (e.g., membrane technology) for separating acetone from aqueous mixtures [5-7].
-Solvent extraction is another beneficial method used to purify and separate components in solutions with low relative volatility, and heat sensitivity, or when distillation is problematic or impossible [8].
+Acetone production industries employ various techniques (e.g., membrane technology) for separating acetone from aqueous mixtures [5-7].
+Solvent extraction is another beneficial method used to purify and separate components in solutions with low relative volatility and heat sensitivity or when distillation is problematic or impossible [8].